awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-setup.md

 # Setting up a detector<a name="detectors-setup"></a>

-When you create a detector, you configure just a name, description, and interval\.
+An anomaly detector is an Amazon Lookout for Metrics resource that monitors a dataset to find anomalies\.
+To create a detector, you configure just a name, description, and interval\.
 You can then add a dataset and notifications and activate the detector to start learning and finding anomalies\.

-When you activate a detector, it starts analyzing data and learns to identify anomalies by identifying patterns between metrics\.
-The learning process can take up to two days\.
-During this time, the detector's status is **Initializing**\.
+A detector imports data from a datasource, transforms it, and stores it in a dataset\.
+The datasource can be an Amazon Simple Storage Service \(Amazon S3\) bucket that you store data in, a database, or another AWS service that Lookout for Metrics supports\.
+To get started with Amazon S3 as a datasource, see [Managing a dataset in Amazon S3](detectors-dataset.md)\.
+For other datasources, see [Using Amazon Lookout for Metrics with other services](lookoutmetrics-services.md)\.

+Lookout for Metrics encrypts all imported data with an AWS Key Management Service \(AWS KMS\) key\.
+By default, the detector uses a key managed by Lookout for Metrics\.
+To use a key that you manage in your own account, [create a symmetric key in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) and grant Lookout for Metrics permission to use it\.

 **To create a detector**